lrusak/game.moonlight/Readme.md

 # game.moonlight

-A Moonlight client using the Kodi Game API
+A Moonlight client using the Kodi Game API.

+Moonlight is an open source implementation of NVIDIA GameStream and allows to stream your collection of Steam games from the gaming machine to the client.

 ## Building